Eraser (film): Critical response

-Based on 53 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 42% and an average score of 5.1/10.
+Based on 56 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 43% and an average score of 5/10.
 The site's consensus reads: "Eraser's shoot-'em-up action might show off some cutting edge weaponry, but its rote story is embarrassingly obsolete".
-On Metacritic, the film has a score of 56 out of 100 based on reviews from 18 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 56 out of 100 based on reviews from 18 critics, indicating "mixed or average" reviews.

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 A more positive review came from Roger Ebert, who gave the film 3 stars out of a possible 4.
 He wrote that there were so many plot holes that "it helps to have a short attention span", but that Eraser is nonetheless "actually good action fun, with spectacular stunts and special effects" and a spirited performance from Williams "running and jumping and fighting and shooting and kicking and screaming and being tied to chairs and smuggling computer discs and looking great."

 Other media

 Novelization

-A novelization based on the film by Robert Tine titled Eraser, was released in 1996.
+A novelization of the film by Robert Tine was released in 1996.

 Video game

-The PC video game Eraser - Turnabout was released as a follow up to the plot of the film.
+The PC video game Eraser - Turnabout was released as a follow-up to the plot of the film.

 Reboot

 In September 2021, a sequel, which became a reboot of Eraser instead, was announced to be in development with Dominic Sherwood in the lead role.
 The film co-stars Jacky Lai, and the supporting cast includes McKinley Belcher III and Eddie Ramos.
 It was filmed secretly in mid-2021, for release through Warner Bros.
 Home Entertainment.
 The film was released theatrically in Germany on March 31, 2022, and on Digital, Blu-ray & DVD in United States on June 7, 2022.
-It is available for streaming on HBO Max in fall 2022.
+It became available for streaming on HBO Max in fall 2022.